SAP-samples/teched2022-DA261/exercises/database_explorer/ex1/README.md

     >![](images/Authentication.png)

-## Exercise 1.2 Examine the Database Connection
+## Exercise 1.2 Examine the Database Instance

-1. Hover over your database in the database context menu.
+1. Hover over your instance in the database context menu.
 A summary should appear that identifies the type as a cockpit database.

     ![](images/DBSummary.png)

-     Right-click on the database name and select **Show Overview**.
-The release your database belongs to can be identified by looking at the version fields.
+     Right-click on the instance name and select **Show Overview**.
+The release your instance belongs to can be identified by looking at the version fields.

     ![](images/ShowOverview.png)

-    *In this example, the database is the QRC 3 2022 release.*
+    *In this example, the instance is the QRC 3 2022 release.*

-## Exercise 1.3 Examine Database Details using a Monitoring View
+## Exercise 1.3 Examine Instance Details using a Monitoring View

-1. Click the arrow next to the database icon to expand the object hierarchy for the database.
-You will see that it holds catalog objects and database diagnostic files (trace files, or log files), and with the appropriate permissions, a list of HDI containers contained in the database.
+1. Click the arrow next to the database icon to expand the object hierarchy for the instance.
+You will see that it holds catalog objects and database diagnostic files (trace files, or log files), and with the appropriate permissions, a list of HDI containers contained in the instance.

     ![](images/Catalog.png)